New to the Alert Program®?

 The Alert Program® has several books, songs, and games.
 Click here to learn more.
 Also, we suggest you browse the Free Resources in our footer.
 You’ll find articles, radio interviews, and other website links.
 If you would like to print our one page handout (available in English, French, German, Italian, and Spanish), click here.

-Also, we offer our Alert Program® Online Course, where you can learn all you’ll need to know to easily implement the program in your setting.
+Also, we offer a one hour Overview of the Alert Program® Webinar you may find helpful.
+Or you can take our full Alert Program® Online Course, where you can learn all you’ll need to know to easily implement the program in your setting.

 Where do I start or what products should I buy?